garg-ketki/CleanLocationWriteUp/README.md

 # CleanLocationWriteUp
-1. Activity loosen from the load of LocationListeners.
+1. Activity loosen from the load of LocationListeners
-2. LocationManager is acting as LifecycleObserver.
+2. LocationManager is acting as LifecycleObserver
+3. ViewModel not tied to activity context